MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/Configure-Unity-Project.md

 ---

-# Configure your project without MRTK
+# Configuring your project without MRTK

 Windows Mixed Reality (WMR) is a Microsoft platform introduced as part of the Windows 10 operating system.
 The WMR platform lets you build applications that render digital content on holographic and VR display devices.